mattdark/rust-101/README.md

 # rust-101
-A quick introduction to the Rust programming language
+Presentation: A quick introduction to the Rust programming language